MGallo-Code/Studiosity/README.md

 ## Description

-Studiosity is a comprehensive web application designed to support a wide range of study and learning activities.
-With its robust language support features, it is also ideal for language learners looking to master new languages.
-Users can create personalized study sets, utilize interactive flashcards, and track their learning progress across various subjects.
+Built for studying for my Japanese classes :), Studiosity is a web application created to help you study in the background.
+It supports a large range of study and learning activities, using flashcards, with text, audio, and images.
+With its audio-generating features supporting multiple languages (thanks to AWS Polly API), it's also ideal for language learners looking to master new languages.
+Users can create personalized study sets!

-## Key Features
+## Features

-1. **Study Set Creation**: Build custom study sets with multimedia support for a diverse learning experience.
+1. **Study Set Creation**: Build custom study sets with multimedia support
-2. **Interactive Learning**: Engage with content using interactive tools like flashcards and quizzes.
-3. **Language Support**: Benefit from text-to-speech features for language pronunciation and learning.
+2. **Language Support**: Benefit from text-to-speech features for language pronunciation and learning.
-4. **Progress Tracking**: Keep track of your learning milestones and performance analytics.
-5. **Collaborative Learning**: Share and collaborate on study sets with others for group learning sessions.
+3. **Flashcard Autoplay**: Play your flashcards' audio in the background while you do other tasks

 ## Getting Started